Dear God, what is the Purpose of my life?

 I’m dedicating this one to all of the graduating seniors this year, whether it be from high school or college, commencement is a special time of year.
 A time when we honor milestones achieved and we begin to dream of what our lives might look like in the future.

-I can remember, not too long ago, I sat outside one starry night, gazing upon the Boston skyline my senior year of college and asking this very question.
+I can remember, not too long ago, I sat outside one starry night, gazing upon the Boston skyline my senior year of college asking this very question.
 “God, who will I be?
 What am I meant to do with my life?”

 Over the years, I find myself continuing to ask this same question, only it has changed slightly.
 Now I ask, “God, show me how can I be of service.
 How am I meant to serve?”

-Over the years my life has taken many unexpected turns.
+My life has taken many unexpected turns.
 I can tell you I never expected to be working as a spiritual psychic medium.
 And I never knew how blessed I would feel to be a wife and a mother of two beautiful boys.

 I’m not sure where I thought I would end up or who I would become, but there are some simple truths I’ve learned along the way.
 Some I’ve learned the hard way, and others I’ve learned from friends, family, colleagues, and mentors.
 And best of all, just like you, I’m continuing to dream, to work towards my goals, and to embrace the journey that unfolds.
 Here are some simple truths: